Choose the perfect holiday letting

 Holiday Letting Price Information in Orlando

 The price graph will give you the nightly price average for the upcoming months.
-The most expensive week of the next 12 months is in December (22/12 - 29/12), where prices hit an average of £185 a night.
-Prices are more affordable in September (08/09 - 15/09).
+The most expensive week of the next 12 months is in March (12/03 - 19/03), when prices hit an average of £356 a night.
+Prices are more affordable in August (27/08 - 03/09).

 Holiday Home Availability Information in Orlando

 Find out the percentage of available rentals & cottages in Orlando with the graph above.
-Be careful if you plan to go to Orlando in February, as it comprises the busiest week of the next 6 months (16/02 - 23/02).
-People tend to travel less to Orlando during a week in November (24/11 - 01/12) when only 17% of the rentals are booked.
+Be careful if you plan to go to Orlando in February, as it is the busiest week of the next 6 months (19/02 - 26/02).
+People tend to travel to Orlando least during a week in May (14/05 - 21/05) when only 11% of the rentals are booked.

-Orlando is a perfect destination for the adventurous — Disney fan or not — and not far from the city’s fun-filled attractions are extensive nature reserves and Space Coast beaches.
-With Disney and Universal theme parks, open-air safaris and NASA’s Kennedy Space Centre within easy reach of our Orlando holiday lettings, you’ll probably find that you ‘Just Can’t Wait To’ experience ‘A Whole New World’ of adventure in this diverse region (excuse the puns).
+Orlando is a perfect destination for the adventurous, whether you're a Disney fan or not.
+Not far from the city’s fun-filled attractions are extensive nature reserves and Space Coast beaches.
+With Disney and Universal theme parks, open-air safaris and NASA’s Kennedy Space Centre within easy reach of your Orlando holiday villa, you’ll experience a whole new world of adventure in this fascinating destination.

-If you feel like re-creating these recipes in your Orlando holiday home, there are plenty of Walmarts and traditional markets for shopping.
+If you feel like re-creating these recipes at home in your rental villa, there are plenty of Walmarts and traditional markets for shopping.
 For vegetables (and jewellery) browse the Orlando Farmer’s Market on Lake Eola; for fish, try the East End Market, which also offers cooking demonstrations.

-For eating out somewhere a bit different, try Disneyworld's Rainforest Café, one of many such restaurants available, or turn into a detective at the comedic Sleuths Mystery Dinner Show.
-However you spend your time in this diverse city, leave your Orlando holiday letting at least one evening to catch Disneyworld's nightly fireworks display.
+For a different dining experience, try Disneyworld's Rainforest Café, one of many such restaurants available, or turn into a detective at the comedic Sleuths Mystery Dinner Show.
+However you spend your time in this diverse city, set aside at least one evening to catch Disneyworld's nightly fireworks display.

 As you probably already know, there are numerous Disney and Universal theme parks, featuring animals, rides, water slides, and more.
-No matter your fancy, or the proximity of your Orlando holiday home, do try and experience some of the activities on offer outside of the parks.
+Kids will be thrilled with all the fun on offer!